award

 Most Common Injuries After Suffering a Collision with a Big Rig

 These types of injuries can result in great medical expense, lengthy healing time, long-term or permanent disability, and emotional distress.
-Any type of truck accident can cause catastrophic injuries due to the size and weight of big rigs.
+Any truck accident can cause catastrophic injuries due to the size and weight of big rigs.
 Commercial trucks are allowed to weigh 80,000 pounds on interstate highways.

 Damages for Which You May Obtain Compensation